AnthonyPAlicea/anthonyalicea/blog/normal-ui-usability-technique-for-non-designers.md

 You'll have a way of talking about and thinking through your software that puts you in the mindset of your user and yields benefits by following a framework, instead of subjective opinion, which is what design discussions sometimes devolve into at dev shops.

-## Successful Web Apps Are Useful Web Apps
+## Successful Web Apps Are Usable Web Apps
 I hope this technique helps you build successful, usable web apps.

 For myself, it's the culmination of 25 years of working in both dev and UX.
 The two disciplines are complimentary, more so than most dev shops even realize.